alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/mapping-private-properties-with-ef-4-1-rc-and-fluent-mapping.md

 }
 {{< / highlight >}}

-As you can see Iâ€™m able to map the PrivateDetails property and I can choose column name, and the Products property with no problem.
+As you can see I'm able to map the PrivateDetails property and I can choose column name, and the Products property with no problem.
 Now I can use my model

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 var food = new Category { Name = "Foods" };